Media Studies L3 - Film & Media Studies

 Level 3 Media Studies is about "The Media of the Future".

-You will learn to plan, write, and produce a professional quality media product that will be published.
-This professionally produced short film or podcast (total 13 credits), will be worked on individually and in groups, over two terms.
+You will write and produce a professional quality media product that will be published.
+This professionally produced film, will be worked on individually and in groups, over two terms.
 You will draw on all of your skills gained from across your subjects in your twelve prior years of school experience.

 How will this course be assessed?